Russian teen ‘flees US adopters back to grandmother’

 National service is compulsory in Russia for men aged over 18.

-Abnosov told Rossiya television he argued with his adoptive family after they refused to take in a friend who had been thrown out of his home.
+Abnosov told Channel One he argued with his adoptive family after they refused to take in a friend who had been thrown out of his home.

-"They threw me out.
+“They threw me out.
 Probably they had stopped receiving benefits for me.
-To save money, they thought up how to do it," said Abnosov, his long dark hair falling over his eyes, speaking in his grandmother's neat living room.
+To save money, they thought up how to do it,” said Abnosov, his long dark hair falling over his eyes, speaking in his grandmother’s neat living room in Cheboksary.

 His US passport shown on television showed that he turned 18 last June.